 Wisdom from WSSL's Coach Administrator & Trainer

-The Australian sports authority recently conducted a world-wide study to locate the best youth soccer programs.
-Tom Sermanni, who coaches their National Women's Soccer Team, summarized the results of their effort, stating that "the overwhelming evidence from successful soccer countries was that we should be doing less formal coaching with our young players and that they should be playing in small sided games to help develop their skills.
-We are now implementing this plan throughout the country."
+After the Australian sports authority conducted a world-wide study to locate the best youth soccer programs, Tom Sermanni, who was coaching their National Women's Soccer Team at the time, summarized the result: "The overwhelming evidence from successful soccer countries was that we should be doing less formal coaching with our young players and that they should be playing in small sided games to help develop their skills."